History of Bulacan: First Philippine Republic

-American Period
+American occupation period

 The Americans established a local Philippine government in the Philippines when they held the first election in the country in the town of Baliuag, Bulacan on May 6, 1899.

 In the book, The Philippines and Round About (published in 1899), George John Younghusband described the town of Malolos during the height of the Philippine–American War:

 In Malolos, we saw considerable numbers of Spanish prisoners, bare-headed, bare-footed, and in rags, performing all the most menial offices as domestic servants to individual natives or as public scavengers.
 Every railway station was guarded by insurgent troops, and every train at each station was carefully examined by them.
 Not even an American can travel without a passport, and the only safe and convenient nationality to assume is that of a British subject.